zix99/rare/docs/usage/input.md

 #### Traversal

+!!! note
+	These only apply when traversing recursively (`-R`).

 These options control how the directory space is traversed:

 - `--follow-symlinks, -L` Follow symbolic link paths
 - `--read-symlinks` Read files that are symbolic links (default: true)
-- `--mount` Don't descend directories on other filesystems
+- `--mount` Don't descend directories on other filesystems (on filesystems that support this)

 ### Following File(s)